 Editing, Viewing, and Downloading an Environment

-- Click on the vertical ellipsis icon at the top right of an Environment, and a menu with the following options will appear: Edit Name, View, and Download.
+- Click on the vertical ellipsis icon at the top right of an Environment, and a menu with the following options will be displayed: Edit Name, View, and Download.

 - To edit the name of an Environment, select the Edit Name option from the vertical ellipsis menu.
-The Edit Environment window will appear (Figure 5).
+The Edit Environment window will be displayed (Figure 5).

 - Enter a new name for the Environment, and then click the SAVE button.